How Investors Can Grab Better Returns for Retail and Wholesale Using the Zacks ESP Screener

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

 The final step today is to look at a stock that meets our ESP qualifications.
-Signet (SIG) earns a #2 (Buy) two days from its next quarterly earnings release on September 2, 2021, and its Most Accurate Estimate comes in at $1.65 a share.
+Darden Restaurants (DRI) earns a #3 (Hold) 21 days from its next quarterly earnings release on September 23, 2021, and its Most Accurate Estimate comes in at $1.64 a share.

-SIG has an Earnings ESP figure of 2.28%, which, as explained above, is calculated by taking the percentage difference between the $1.65 Most Accurate Estimate and the Zacks Consensus Estimate of $1.61.
-Signet is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+Darden Restaurants's Earnings ESP sits at 0.82%, which, as explained above, is calculated by taking the percentage difference between the $1.64 Most Accurate Estimate and the Zacks Consensus Estimate of $1.63.
+DRI is also part of a large group of stocks that boast a positive ESP.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported